chicoreus/cco_poc/src/main/resources/edu/harvard/huh/specify/datamodel/cco_full/model/model.md

 # Information Model for CCO_FULL

+Work in progress, entities, their definitions, and cardinality descriptions are present.

 # Entities

 * scope
   * Definition: Institutions and departments for which access control limitations may be applicable for some data.
-NOTE: Serves to support the functionality provided with virtual private databases in Arctos.
+  * Remarks: Serves to support the functionality provided with virtual private databases in Arctos.
 * principal
-  * Definition: An entity to which some set of access rights may apply, typically a group. (e.g. a principal may be "data entry", a group having some set of access rights for data entry, which rights and how they are implemented is not specified here).
+  * Definition: An entity to which some set of access rights may apply, typically a group.
+  * Remarks: For example,  a principal may be "data entry", a group having some set of access rights for data entry, which rights exist and how they are implemented is not specified here.
 * systemuser
   * Definition: A user of the system
 * systemuserprincipal